E-Schrodinger/RL_Pricing_Gym/README.md

 ### TODO
  - Add state space to Agent class
+ - Add multi-armed bandit
+ - Make Base Class for Metrics
+ - Add animation to the heatmap
+ - Add more custom stuff such as log functions for the metrics
+ - Change flowchart
  - Add time dependent metrics
  - Add a softmax policy for choosing Actions
  - Fix batch SARSA, completely broken